British Columbia’s adult guardianship legislation were proclaimed in February 2000.

-They are referenced as community organizations, supported by a Provincial support organization (BC CRN).
-The legislation does not make it mandatory to report abuse, but mandatory for Designated Agencies to respond to reports.
+While the legislation does not make it mandatory for individuals to report adult abuse, it is mandatory for Designated Agencies to respond to reports of abuse.

 For further information contact the Public Trustee’s Office at (604) 660-4444 or visit Public Guardian and Trustee of British Columbia.

-All adults are entitled to live in the manner they wish and to accept or refuse support, assistance or protection as long as they do not harm others and they are capable of making decisions about those matters.
+- Self determination and choice – All adults are entitled to live in the manner they wish, which includes the right to accept or refuse support, assistance, or protection, as long as they do not harm others and they are capable of making decisions about those matters

-All adults should receive the most effective, but least restrictive and intrusive, form of support, assistance or protection when they are unable to care for themselves or their assets.
+- Most effective but least intrusive support – All adults should receive the most effective, but least restrictive and intrusive, form of support, assistance, or protection when they are unable to care for themselves or their assets

-The court should not be asked to appoint, and should not appoint, decision-makers or guardians unless alternatives, such as provision of support and assistance, have been carefully considered.
+- Court is a last resort – The court should not be asked to appoint, and should not appoint, decision-makers or guardians unless alternatives, such as provision of support and assistance, have been carefully considered

-Every adult is presumed to be capable of making decisions about personal care, health care, legal matters or about the adult’s financial affairs, business or assets until the contrary is demonstrated.
+- Adults are presumed capable – Every adult is presumed to be capable of making decisions about personal care, health care, legal matters, or about the adult’s financial affairs, business, or assets until the contrary is demonstrated

-An adult’s way of communicating with others is not grounds for deciding that he or she is incapable of making decisions.
+- Different ways of communicating – An adult’s way of communicating with others is not grounds for deciding that they are incapable of making decisions